Skip to content

 How Long Does Discovery Take in a Civil Case in California?

-In California, discovery in a civil case typically lasts 6 to 12 months in standard superior court litigation, with the overall case often resolving in 12 to 24 months.
-In complex business litigation, discovery may…
+In California, standard civil discovery typically lasts 6 to 12 months in standard superior court litigation, with cases often resolving in 12 to 24 months.
+Conversely, complex litigation may extend 12 to 24 months or…

 Settle or Litigate?
 How Business Litigators Decide